B-STaR: Monitoring and Balancing Exploration and Exploitation in Self-Taught Reasoners

 \textbf{Main Results.} Table \ref{tab:b_star_main_result} provides a comprehensive comparison of \bs{} with various self-improvement methods, including Rest-EM, Iterative RFT, online RFT, and their reward model variants in mathematical problem-solving, coding challenges and commonsense reasoning.
 The results show that B-STAR consistently achieves higher Pass@1 scores across all scenarios, highlighting its ability to effectively steer the model toward correct responses via greedy decoding.
 Moreover, \bs{} demonstrates significantly better Pass@K-S values, reflecting an enhanced exploration capacity that facilitates the generation of a wider range of high-quality responses.
 Notably, online RFT outperforms predominantly offline methods like Rest-EM, illustrating that dynamic, on-policy approaches strike a more effective balance between learning efficiency and performance gains.

 As shown in Figure~\ref{fig:main_pass@1}, all the self-improvement methods exhibit significant performance improvement after the first iteration.
 However, as the number of iterations increases, the growth trends of other baseline methods slows down and eventually stagnate.
 In contrast, \bs{} maintains a substantial growth rate and consistently outperforms other baselines.
-This suggests that balancing exploration and exploitation is crucial for achieving stable and efficient self-improvement, further validating the generalizability of \bs{}.
+This suggests that balancing exploration and exploitation is crucial for achieving stable and efficient self-improvement.

 Moreover, in Figures~\ref{fig:main_pass@k-s} and~\ref{fig:main_reward@k-s}, we present the dynamic evolution of \bs{} and Online RFT throughout the self-improvement process in mathematical problem-solving.
 Figure~\ref{fig:query_effect_main} highlights \bs{}'s effectiveness in balancing exploration and exploitation-related configurations, resulting in a markedly higher balance score.
 This optimal balance drives the consistently higher Pass@K-S and Reward@K-S scores observed in Figures~\ref{fig:main_pass@k-s} and~\ref{fig:main_reward@k-s} across both datasets.
 These results suggest that \bs{} not only encourages the model to generate a diverse range of accurate responses but also efficiently incorporates feedback from the reward model.